walking-devs/batee5/README.md

    - Make sure you've activated the virtual environment
    - Run `pip install -r requirements.txt` again

-2. If Firebase fails to initialize:
+2. If database connection fails:
    - Check your `.env` file exists in the backend directory
-   - Verify your Firebase credentials JSON path is correct
+   - Verify your PostgreSQL service is running
-   - Ensure Firebase Database URL is correct
+   - Ensure DATABASE_URL is correct in .env
+   - Try connecting to the database using psql to verify credentials